-Example: An instructor asks a student out for a drink and says, "If you come out with me, I'll give you an A."
+Example: A supervisor asks an employee out for a drink and says, "If you come out with me, I'll give you the hours you want to work."

 Hostile environment harassment

 Unwelcome conduct determined by a reasonable person to be so severe, persuasive, and objectively offensive that it limits or denies a person's ability to participate in or benefit from NWTC's education program or activity (i.e., creates a hostile environment).
 Whether a hostile environment has been created is a fact-specific inquiry that includes consideration of the following: